 KPMG internship, Vietnam

-The Asia New Zealand Foundation invites talented New Zealand law and accounting students to apply for an internship in Vietnam with multi-national professional services company KPMG.
+The Asia New Zealand Foundation invites New Zealand third and fourth-year undergraduate students, graduate students and recent graduates to apply for internships in Vietnam with multinational professional services company KPMG.
+This opportunity is for students who have or are studying towards a degree in law, accounting, finance, economics, data science, or an MBA.

 Watch a video of 2015/16 KPMG intern Lucy Hamnet describing her time in Hanoi